rust-stuco/lectures/week8/ownership_p2.md

 ![bg right 50%](../images/week8/frames/0.png)

-What if we say that data is "owned" by the stack frame?
+What if we say that data is **"owned"** by the stack frame?

 * One stack frame (owner) per variable
 * Data is dropped on function return
-* Very similar to our previous model!
+* Very similar to our previous model of ownership!

 <!-- Speaker notes: